Let’s take a trip back in time.

 The TOI’s meteoric rise to prominence and huge readership within a year is pretty impressive.

-About a year ago, I published an article on my blog called: Times of Israel Bloggers: Are You Getting Paid?
+A few months of the TOI’s launch, I published an article on my blog called: Times of Israel Bloggers: Are You Getting Paid?
 The post generated a huge amount of discussion, with many people sharing their mixed feelings about this new publishing entity.

 One of the main things that I questioned in that article was whether it’s good to publish your writing on the TOI blogs even though they do not pay.